 This section provides information about some of the workload security events visible in the Lacework Console.

-After you install the Lacework agent on hosts, Lacework scans those hosts and streams select metadata to the Lacework data warehouse to build a baseline of normal behavior, which is updated hourly.
+After you install the Lacework agent on hosts, Lacework scans the hosts and stream's select metadata to the Lacework data warehouse to build a baseline of normal behavior, which is updated hourly.
 From this, Lacework can provide detailed in-context events for anomalous behavior by comparing each hour to the previous one.
 Anomaly detection uses machine learning to determine, for example, if a machine sends data to an unknown IP, or if a user logs in from an IP that has not been seen before.

-For each documented event, the following information is provided:
+For each documented event, it provides: